Nebr1s/DevOps/README.md

 - `main.c` - Main program that runs the simulation with different patterns
 - `life.c` - Implementation of the game logic (evolve function)
-- `life.h` - Header file with function declarations and macros
 - `Makefile` - Build automation for compiling and managing the project

 ## Build Instructions